taohou01/zzup/README.md

 - `-E` prints some status messages concerning the edge operations performed during the run;
 - `--sop` prints some status messages concerning the simplex-wise operations performed during the run (automatically turns on `-E`).

-The name of the output file encoding the vineyard produces is of the following form
+The name of the output file encoding the vineyard produced is of the following form

 ```
 [INPUT_FILENAME]_d_[X]_t_[Y]_[Z]_vines.txt